sailpoint-oss/colab-sailpoint-configuration-manager/README.md

 ### prerequisite

 1 Powershell module 6.2 and above
-2 Identity Now clientId and Secret
+2 Sailpoint clientId and Secret

 ### Download
 Follow these steps to manually install the PowerShell module: